educational-technology-collective/morf/docs/documentation/README.md

 | `train_session()` | Trains one model per session of the course using the Docker image.|

-All feature extraction scripts are expected to write one file at the level of aggregation of the `train` function used.
+Your code is expected to output one file at the level of aggregation of the `train` function used (if you use `train_course()`, your code should write one file per course in `\output`).
+This file should contain any elements of your trained model that will be needed for prediction on new data in the `test` step.
 The type of file is arbitrary (it can be any file type) and should match the type of file your Docker image expects as input in `test` mode.

 ## Model Testing